Yeah, I was just looking at the, I know it's time to start.

 Not everybody's computer literate.

-I mean, they're they just get them and they find out how to use them and get on the internet and type things.
+I mean, they just get them and they find out how to use them and get on the internet and type things.

 They don't have to back up the TV.